Suspended or withdrawn CE certificates

-A notified body has the following authorities: to issue, suspend and definitively withdraw a CE certificate.
+A notified body has legally the following authorities: to grant, suspend and definitively withdraw a CE certificate.
 A notified body can do this whenever a manufacturer of a medical device or IVD (temporarily) cannot fulfil requirements imposed by law.

 Difference between suspension and withdrawal